-New business partners and newlyweds often share the same wide-eyed optimism: Nothing could ever come between this perfect union.
+New business partners and newlyweds share the same wide-eyed optimism: Nothing could ever come between this perfect union.
 Unfortunately, almost 50 percent of marriages fail.
-Business partnerships are also fraught with conflict and disputes, but have you considered the impact a business partner’s divorce might have on your shared livelihood?
+Business partnerships are also fraught with conflict and disputes, but have you considered the impact a business partner’s personal divorce might have on your shared livelihood?

 When your business partner divorces a spouse, they will need to characterize their ownership interest in your business as community property, separate property, or a little of both.
 For example:

 - A business established after the date of marriage is presumed to be marital property subject to division in divorce.
 It’s the owning spouse’s burden to prove otherwise.

 - While separate property is generally that which was owned prior to marriage, or obtained during marriage as a gift or inheritance, even businesses started before marriage can become quasi-community property.
 This is particularly true when businesses were maintained during a marriage and used to support the family, a spouse contributed to the business in some way, and / or its value appreciated.
 Most Texas divorce cases consider the value of a business or professional practice community property for these reasons.

 Dividing business interests in a divorce can be a cumbersome process that requires divorcing parties to properly value the business, determine the correct individual and community property shares, account for appreciation, and in some cases allocate debts and obligations to satisfy loans or fulfill other financial commitments.